Table of Contents

 I can completely relate.
 Productivity tracking software can help you a lot; however, the struggle with distractions, lack of focus, and procrastination is real.
 It can be exceedingly overwhelming.
 Everyone goes through that.

 However, there is always a person in your acquaintance who is productive and completes all tasks within the deadlines.
-Hence, I have decided to perform some research and discovered several great hacks to enhance productivity.
+Hence, I have decided to perform some research and discovered several great productivity secrets to enhance productivity.

 Your Work Surroundings Can Make or Break Productivity